The-OpenROAD-Project-Attic/Resizer/README.md

 #### Running Resizer

+resizer -help              show help and exit
+        -version           show version and exit
+        -no_init           do not read .sta init file -no_splash         do not show the license splash at startup cmd_file           source cmd_file and exit

 Resizer looks for the files ../etc/POWV9.dat and ../etc/PORT9.dat relative to the executable when it starts.

+Resizer sources the TCL command file ~/.resizer and enters interactive command mode unless the command line option -no_init is specified.

 The resizer is run using TCL scripts.
 All OpenSTA commands are available.
 Addtional commands are